Coast Guard, DHS.

 (a) Location.
 The following areas, within the Guam Captain of the Port (COTP) Zone (See 33 CFR 3.70-15), from the surface of the water to the ocean floor, are safety zones:

-(1) Apra Outer Harbor, Guam April 27, 2017.
-All waters above and below the surface bounded by a circle with a 700-yard radius centered at 13 degrees 27 minutes 71 seconds North Latitude and 144 degrees 38 minutes 50 seconds East Longitude, (NAD 1983).
+(1) Piti Guam May 10th through 12th.
+All surface waters bounded by a circle with a 700-yard radius and all underwater areas bounded by a circle with a 1400 yard radius centered at 13 degrees 29 minutes 03 seconds North Latitude and 144 degrees 40 minutes 03 seconds East Longitude, (NAD 1983).

 (c) Regulations.
-The general regulations governing safety zones contained in 33 CFR 165.23 apply.
-Entry into or movement within these zones are prohibited unless authorized by the COTP or a designated representative thereof.
+The general regulations governing safety zones contained in § 165.23 apply.
+No vessels may enter or transit safety zones (a)(1) and no persons in the water may enter or transit safety zone (a)(2) unless authorized by the COTP or a designated representative thereof.

 (d) Enforcement.
 Any Coast Guard commissioned, warrant, or petty officer, and any other COTP representative permitted by law, may enforce these temporary safety zones.